applicaster/zapp-plugins-examples/Advertisement/Android/README.md

 Calling `adView.adLoadFailed(...)` is important to inform sdk that loading advert has failed.

-**Step 6** Analytics callbacks
+**Step 6** State change callbacks
-In terms of proper work of analytics plugins in our Applicaster infrustructure you should've use adView.stateChange to inform SDK about all state changes occuring for you advert.
+In case you might want to observe state change in your app you should've use adView.stateChange to inform about all state changes occuring for your advert.

 ```
     override fun loadAd(adConfig: AdConfig) {